return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

 .. c:function:: void drm_connector_unreference(struct drm_connector *connector)

-    unref a connector
+    release a connector reference

     :param struct drm_connector \*connector:
-        connector to unref
+        DRM connector

 .. _`drm_connector_unreference.description`:

 Description
 -----------

-This function decrements the connector's refcount and frees it if it drops to zero.
+This is a compatibility alias for \ :c:func:`drm_connector_put`\  and should not be used by new code.

 .. _`drm_tile_group`: